 For more, please see How to Apply for a U.S. Work Permit (EAD).

-If you wish to have a lawyer help you prepare the Form I-765, the lawyer must charge for their services.
+If you wish to have a lawyer help you prepare the Form I-765, the lawyer will likely charge for their services.
 For standard tasks such as these, most immigration attorneys charge a flat fee.
 That makes it easy to compare fees between attorneys.
 A typical fee for this particular service is from $250 to $500.

 The lawyer might also separately bill you for expenses, such as the costs of photocopies and mailing documents to USCIS.
 You can ask the attorney to estimate these costs in advance.

-And, you will have to have two color photos taken to send with the application, which will probably cost around $15.
+And, you will have to have two color passport-style photos taken to send with the application, which will probably cost around $15.

 For more on hiring an attorney, see these articles on Using an Immigration Lawyer.